adrianjhpc/cirrus-website/access/scottish.md

 ----------------------

-A [Cirrus Scottish Academic Access Technical Assessment Form](ta/Cirrus-TA-ScotAccess-form.docx) should be completed by you and sent to the [Cirrus Helpdesk](/support/).
+A [Cirrus Scottish Academic Access Technical Assessment Form](ta/Cirrus-TA-ScotAccess-form.docx) should be completed by you and sent to the [Cirrus Service Desk](/support/).

 The Cirrus CSE service will evaluate the technical feasibility of the project and this will be passed to Cirrus management for approval.